Asymptotic control theory for a system of linear oscillators: Asymptotic optimality of the basic control

-One can approach the issue of optimality of control (\ref{approx4}) from another side: by comparison of the differential equations of the motion under the control with equations (\ref{max}) of the Pontryagin maximum principle.
-The following informal statement holds true:
+One can approach the issue of optimality of control (\ref{approx4}) from a different angle, namely by comparing the differential equations of the motion under the control with equations (\ref{max}) of the Pontryagin maximum principle.
+The following informal statement is a good guiding principle: